reece-lance/eportfolio/Deciphering_Big_Data/Individual_Work/data_cleaning/README.md

 This task involved cleaning and processing a 9,008-row, 159-column Unicef dataset to prepare it for analysis and store it in a SQLite database.
 Key steps included header replacement, resolving column mismatches, removing duplicates, handling missing values, normalising data, and ensuring SQLite compatibility.

-### Learning Objectives

-- Understand and apply data cleaning techniques.
-- Evaluate outcomes for data design and automation.
-- Compile and document Python scripts.
-- Convert datasets into various formats.

-### Detailed Objectives

-- **Load the dataset** and ensure it is correctly read into memory.
-- **Replace headers** from a provided header file, resolving any mismatches.
-- **Handle column mismatches** by aligning headers with the dataset.
-- **Remove duplicates** to maintain data consistency.
-- **Handle missing values** by filling numeric columns with mean values.
-- **Normalise numeric data** for consistent scaling.
-- **Sanitise column names** for SQLite compatibility.
-- **Save the cleaned dataset** into a SQLite database for querying and analysis.

 ## Steps Completed

 ### 1. **Data Loading**